rtrichter/open-jam/README.md

 # open-jam
 An app made to help with ear training and instrument/vocal practice.

+# Primary Focus
+I care more about the backend right now than any UI stuff
+If you don't wanna look at a command line interface feel free to fork and do whatever you want to make it pretty

 This is a prototype
 - Do not expect cross platform compatibility
 - Do expect bugs